andywiecko/plotex/README.md

 plotex test.plt -l '\tiny' '\bfseries'
 ```

-This command will affect the font in the entire plot (to `\tiny`) and change text font to boldfold type.
+This command will affect the font in the entire plot (to `\tiny`) and change the text font to bold fold type.
-Please note that `\bfseries` does not affect the mathfont!
+Please note that `\bfseries` does not affect the math font!

 ## Append the header <a name="append"></a>

 Flag `-a` appends the header option loaded by the profile.
-E.g. if one needs to change the font to `ebgaramond` and load `tikz` package in selected plot, just use the following commang
+E.g. if one needs to change the font to `ebgaramond` and load `tikz` package in the selected plot, just use the following command

 ```
 plotex test.plt -a '\usepackage{ebgaramond}' '\usepackage{tikz}'